saostad/fast-node-logger/README.md

 - create an instance of pino logger
 - create a new file in `logs` folder of root directory.
-- delete all old log files
+- delete old log files

 ## Notice: